Sports for Visual Impaired

 The use of a sighted guide by people in this class is dependent on the specific requirements of the sport.
 In athletics, where the parallel classification is T13, runners do not use guides in competition and generally do not use them in training.
 In cycling, this classification uses a guide, while utilizing a tandem bicycle with the guide sitting at the front.
 When a cyclist is looking for a guide, they are encouraged to find one with a pace similar to their own.

-SASAPD (South African Sports Association for Physically Disabled)
+South African Sports Association for Physically Disabled (SASAPD)

-SASAPD (South African Sports Association for Physically Disabled) was establishment in 1962.
-The focus of the organisation is to develop and promote the sporting codes offered at Paralympic level for athletes with physical disabilities, visual impairment and blindness.
+The South African Sports Association for Physically Disabled ( SASAPD) was established in 1962 and focuses on the development and promotion of the sporting codes offered at Paralympic level for athletes with Physical Disabilities, Visual Impairments and blindness.

-Many disabled sports are based on existing able bodied sports, modified to meet the needs of persons with a disability, they are sometimes referred to as adapted sports.
-Not all disabled sports are adapted, several sports have been specifically created for persons with a disability & have no equivalent in able-bodied sports.
+Many "disabled sports" are based on existing able bodied sports, which have been modified to meet the needs of persons with disabilities, they are sometimes referred to as adapted sports.
+Not all disabled sports are adapted, several sports have been specifically created for persons with a disabilities and have no equivalent in able-bodied sports.

-People with disabilities benefit from physical activity, and the barriers to being active are starting to come down.
-A wide variety of activities have been adapted so people of all abilities can participate.
-So go out and get active!
+Persons with disabilities benefit from physical activities and the barriers to being active are starting to come down.
+A wide variety of equipment is available and activities have been adapted so people of all abilities can participate.

-Below are a list of a few sports that are available to the Blind & individuals with Visual Impairments in South Africa.
-These sports are available at social, club & Provincial level, while some are available at the Paralympics & The IBSA World Championships, where the classification process is used.
-To view all the sports listed, view the buttons on the left, or click on the links below:
+Below are a list of a few sports that are available to the Blind and persons with Visual Impairments in South Africa, these sports are available at social, club & Provincial level, while some are available at the Paralympics & The IBSA World Championships, where the classification process is used.
+To view more information about these Sports and others, view the menu on the left, or click on the links below:

 Archery & Judo